Pormpuraaw, Queensland: European contact

 In the early days of the mission, the children were sent to Mitchell River Mission School.
 In 1950, a school was constructed at the Edward River Mission, and Reverend Brown commenced service as the teacher.
 By 1953, 32 students were enrolled, mostly young children.
 The older Edward River children continued to go to Mitchell River Mission and, into the 1960s, were still being housed in the Mitchell River dormitories for the purpose of schooling.

+St Mary and St Edward the Confessor Anglican Church opened in 1950.
+Following cyclone damage in 1964, it was demolished.
+The construction of a new brick church was commenced in 1969, but did not open until circa December 1971.

 In January 1952, the mission was hit by a cyclone and every building except the superintendent’s house was either blown down or badly damaged.
 It took several years for the mission to be completely rebuilt.

 In 1956, a cattle manager was appointed to establish a herd of mixed breeding cattle.
 Cattle produced were used for domestic consumption and the surplus sent to Mitchell River to be sold with their cattle.
 By 1964, cattle-raising was the main industry of the mission, which was run by Aboriginal stockmen supervised by head stockman, Jim Kendall.

 Mission superintendent, Joseph Chapman, returned to Mitchell River Mission in 1957 and was replaced by Reverend Pidsley, who was subsequently replaced by Gordon Green in 1958.

 In 1958, the southern part of the Aurukun reserve was added to the Edward River reserve, after an agreement was reached between the Presbyterian Church (which ran the Aurukun Mission) and the Anglican Church (which ran the Edward River Mission).
 This effectively doubled the size of the Edward River Reserve from 554,880 acres to 1,152,000 acres.

 In 1966, the Anglican Church approached the government to take control of the mission.
 Responsibility for the mission was handed over to the Queensland Government on 1 May 1967.

 In 1971, a pilot crocodile breeding research project was established in the area.
 In 1972, a crocodile farm was established with Australian Government funding by Applied Ecology Pty Ltd. By 1975, the farm contained 1,012 crocodiles.

+Pormpuraaw State School opened in 1973.